akamhy/videohash/README.md

 Videohash is a Python library for **detecting near-duplicate videos (Perceptual Video Hashing)**.
 Any video input can be used to generate a 64-bit equivalent hash value with this package.

-The video-hash-values for identical/near-duplicate videos are the same or similar, implying that if the video is resized (upscaled/downscaled), transcoded, watermark added/removed, changed color, changed frame rate, changed aspect ratio, slightly cropped, or black-bars added/removed, the hash-value should remain unchanged or not vary substantially.
+The video-hash-values for identical or near-duplicate videos are the same or similar, implying that if the video is resized (upscaled/downscaled), transcoded, watermark added/removed, stabilized, color changed, frame rate changed, changed aspect ratio, slightly cropped, black-bars added or removed, the hash-value should remain unchanged or not vary substantially.

 ### How the hash values are calculated